 Night roosting cover isn’t necessarily the same as midday cover.
 Often it’s shorter, like clipped wheat stems or mowed grass not much taller than 8 inches.
 A bird flattened to the ground is well protected from wind.
 Since it is dark, he needn’t worry about hawks.
 Owls are more likely to be patrolling brush and woods for mice, and four-legged predators will have a hard time finding a bird in a vast, featureless, shortgrass field.
 If discovered in the black of night, a pheasant can flush without hindrance or risk of hitting a limb.
 If you hunt at sunrise, check out such short roosting cover.
 It’s only good for about a half-hour after first light.

-Choose the right cover at the right time of day.
+Think and Strategize Choose the right cover at the right time of day.
 This will save a lot of wasted hours, steps and frustration, which you can better use cleaning birds, right?

 Ask yourself: If I were a pheasant, where would I be right now?
 And then hunt there.
 But, in addition to considering the birds’ normal habits, also consider your fellow hunters’ habits.
 Has there been a lot of hunting in the area lately?
 If so, look for places other hunters are least likely to search.
 These may be areas pheasants wouldn’t normally use, but these are not normal times for pheasants.
 If they’re getting spooked from traditional hiding cover too often, they’ll naturally collect where they aren’t disturbed, even if it is fringe cover.